MaltheGram/Project_StopFoodWaste/README.md

 - Minor animations.
 - Buttons which than reveals text.
 - An action page, in which you can sign up for a petition (WIP).
-- A genreic template controller for the controller class.
+- A generic template controller for the controller class.

 Features we intended to add:
 - A food waste tracker in which you could compare with your friends.
 Reason it wasn't added, was due to time.
-- A content carousel on the front page with different picutures.
+- A content carousel on the front page with different pictures.
 Reason it wasn't added, was to due to complexity and time.

 <hr>